wsor4035/dev.luanti.org/content/engine/player-world-interaction.md

     the dug sound is played.

-*   Now the server recieves the digging completion event.
+*   Now the server receives the digging completion event.

     Anticheat probably, e.g due to lag, thinks the player dug the node too fast.